LucasHSchuber/LucasHSchuber/README.md

 ### About Me

-I'm a **Software Developer & UX/UI Designer** currently developing software and web applications at **Expres-Bild**.
+I'm a **Software/fullstack Developer & UX/UI Designer** currently developing software and web applications at **Expres-Bild**.
 With a blend of technical skills and a keen eye for design, I strive to create intuitive and engaging user experiences.

 ### What I'm Working On